viettelidc-provider/terraform-provider-vopencloud/docs/data-sources/identity_role_v3.md

 ---
 subcategory: "Identity / Keystone"
 layout: "openstack"
-page_title: "ViettelIdc: vopencloud_identity_role_v3"
+page_title: "VOpenCloud: vopencloud_identity_role_v3"
 sidebar_current: "docs-openstack-datasource-identity-role-v3"
 description: |-
-  Get information on an ViettelIdc Role.
+  Get information on an VOpenCloud Role.
 ---

 # vopencloud\_identity\_role\_v3

-Use this data source to get the ID of an ViettelIdc role.
+Use this data source to get the ID of an VOpenCloud role.

 ## Example Usage